malikaii/malikaii/README.md

 - 👋 Hi, I’m @malikaii
-- 👀 I’m interested in coding/programming, building desktop apps
+- 👀 I’m interested in coding/programming, specifically web development
-- 🌱 I’m currently learning how to get more advanced with javascript and building desktop apps
+- 🌱 I’m currently learning how to get more advanced with ReactJS and building web services
-- 💞️ I’m looking to collaborate on any java/javascript/python related project
+- 💞️ I’m looking to collaborate on any java/javascript related project
 - 📫 How to reach me if u really want to collaborate (email: whymalick@gmail.com)

 <!---